-California Penal Code 504 PC is the statute used to prosecute public officers accused of embezzling or fraudulently using public property or funds in a way not consistent with their official duties.
+California Penal Code § 504 PC is the statute used to prosecute public officers for embezzlement if they fraudulently use public property, resources or funds in a way that goes beyond their official authority.

 Examples